pijpijpij/Horrocks/README.md

 ## Other Abstractions
 ### Help with Feature creation
-`ReducerCreator`s have some boiler-plate code.
-4 classes are designed to remove as much as possible:
+`TriggeredReducerCreator`s have some boiler-plate code.
+4 classes are designed to remove of it as much as possible:
 - `SingleReducerCreator` and `Interaction`
 - `MultipleReducerCreator` and `AsyncInteraction`